7 Things Doctors and Nutritionists Wish You Knew About the Warrior Diet

 The Warrior Diet can eventually lead to weight gain

 Going more than eight to ten hours without food changes how the body uses fuel, and extreme calorie restriction can lead to a decreased metabolism.
 This means if you stop the diet, you’re very likely to gain more weight back.
 “Regained weight following a very restricted diet is typically comprised of fat, whereas lost weight from the diet is a combination of fat and lean tissues,” says Ficek.
 “What’s more, weight gain might follow a different pattern after such a diet.”
-Now, find out the mistakes that make you regain weight.
+Now, find out the weight loss mistakes nearly everyone makes.

 The Warrior Diet isn’t relevant today